How to buy Tron (TRX) – A Beginner’s Guide

 Bitfinex is an advanced exchange normally not suited for beginners.
 Bittrex allows you to buy Tron with USD or EUR.
-The exchanges has high liquidity (i.e. a large number of traders) and offers reasonable fees.
+The exchange has high liquidity (i.e. a large number of traders) and offers reasonable fees.
 If you’re not new to trading this would probably be your best option.
 You can read my Bitfinex review here.

 Tron has certainly captured the interest of many cryptocurrency investors, however, it’s still not showing the same signs of adoption as Bitcoin or Ethereum, so there’s a long way to go.
 It’s also one of the harder altcoins to buy since not many popular wallets support it.